Long-term memory: Implicit memory

 Implicit memory (procedural memory) refers to the use of objects or movements of the body, such as how exactly to use a pencil, drive a car, or ride a bicycle.
 This type of memory is encoded, and it is presumed stored by the striatum and other parts of the basal ganglia.
-The basal ganglia is believed to mediate procedural memory and other brain structures and is largely independent of the hippocampus.
+The basal ganglia are believed to mediate procedural memory and other brain structures and are largely independent of the hippocampus.
 Research by Manelis, Hanson, and Hanson (2011) found that the reactivation of the parietal and occipital regions was associated with implicit memory.
 Procedural memory is considered non-declarative memory or unconscious memory which includes priming and non-associative learning.

 The first part of nondeclarative memory (implicit memory) involves priming.
 Priming occurs when you do something faster after you have already done that activity, such as writing or using a fork.

 Other categories of memory may also be relevant to the discussion of LTM.
 For example:

 Emotional memory, the memory for events that evoke a particularly strong emotion, is a domain that can involve both declarative and procedural memory processes.
 Emotional memories are consciously available, but elicit a powerful, unconscious physiological reaction.
 Research indicates that the amygdala is extremely active during emotional situations and acts with the hippocampus and prefrontal cortex in the encoding and consolidation of emotional events.

 Working memory is not part of LTM but is important for it to function.
 Working memory holds and manipulates information for a short period of time, before it is either forgotten or encoded into LTM.
 Then, in order to remember something from LTM, it must be brought back into working memory.
 If working memory is overloaded, it can affect the encoding of LTM.
 If one has a good working memory, they may have a better LTM encoding.